 This will help you determine how much gold and silver you can buy with your bitcoin holdings.
 Although you will need to take into consideration any miner and network fees payable as part of the transaction.

-Currently GoldSurvivalGuide only accepts Bitcoin.
-However shortly we expect to be able to accept Bitcoin Cash and hopefully other major cryptocurrencies too.
+Currently GoldSurvivalGuide only accepts Bitcoin and Bitcoin Cash.
+However we hopefully can accept other major cryptocurrencies in the future too.

 You might also want to check out: Bitcoin – Plan Your Exit Strategy Now – Maybe With Gold